tandrewnichols/gulp-remember-cache/CONTRIBUTING.md

 11. Be DRY.
 If you find yourself reusing code, pull it out into a separate function.
 12. No coffeescript, typescript, or flow.
 I like javascript the way it is.
 Please do use es6 features if you like though.
 13. Please comment where appropriate.
 When in doubt, add a comment.
 I'm finding more and more that things that seem self-documenting when I write them are actually semi-incomprehensible when I read them.
 Inline comments are fine most of the time, though jsdoc style block comments before functions are nice too.

-Have a look at the `.eslint.json` config for more.

 ## Testing